DIJA003/CS304_Project/README.md

   each win also will give really thrilling backGround sounds so volume up

 last Multiplayer:
-  each players have to win at least 2 consecutive round to win unfortunately i still haven't added the character choosing :'( but music will make u wanna win so bad XD
+  each player have to win at least 2 consecutive round to win unfortunately i still haven't added the character choosing :'( but music will make u wanna win so bad XD

   Enjoy,